dankuck/dankuck.github.io/_posts/2021-02-27-trumans-map-4-inferential-distances.md

 Instead I had reached the edge of the world.
 If I was smart I would have wondered what else was fake.

 But it looked like the outside world would have normal things.
 Books, gravel, PVC pipe, marketing scams, and emergency exits.
 I was relieved before I even knew I was worried.
-And sure, these things were destined for Seahaven Island, but I could still walk out the door and stand under the real sky.
+And sure, these things could have been invented for Seahaven Island, but I could still walk out the door and stand under the real sky.

 I looked out the little window in the door.
 There it was.
 Bright, blue, ordinary.
 There were clouds.
 And down on earth, trees in the distance.